 - surfboard and wetsuit hire

-- in-depth theory sessions on equipment, understanding weather to find suitable conditions, and a practical surf skills workshop
+- in-depth theory session on equipment, understanding weather to find suitable conditions, and practical surf skills

 - beach sessions on mastering the whitewater waves, developing a proper stance that makes turning and speed control easier, and a final session where you learn how to get out the back safely and easily